2930 Council on Real Estate Appraisers

 2.4.1 Attestation may be completed electronically if the renewal is accomplished online.
 In the alternative, paper renewal documents that contain the attestation of completion may be submitted.

 2.4.2 Licensees selected for random audit will be required to supplement the attestation with attendance verification pursuant to Rule 2.5.

 2.5 Random audits will be performed by the Council to ensure compliance with the CEU requirements.
-At least 25% of the licensees shall be audited at each renewal.
-The Council shall have the discretion to increase the percentage of licensees to be audited.

 2.5.1 The Council will notify licensees within sixty (60) days after January 31 that they have been selected for audit.

 2.5.2 Licensees selected for random audit shall be required to submit verification within ten (10) days of receipt of notification of selection for audit.